Few will debate the career building powers of LinkedIn. But what if I told you that LinkedIn changed my perspective on life?

 My UHAMBO Board experience is incredibly fulfilling.
 Even though I have lived and worked in Africa, I had not considered wheelchair access to be such an important issue for so many.
 In South Africa alone, more than 750,000 people are in need of appropriate wheelchairs and posture support devices.
 What I am learning is changing my perspective.
 I realize now that a wheelchair has severe limits.
 Distribution needs to be accompanied with guidance on how to maintain the chairs and how to fit them well to the user.
 This becomes more likely when we build the chairs in country.
 But ultimately, limits will remain unless we encourage real awareness and social change in favor of people with disabilities.
 And I am proud to be part of working toward a solution.
 That would not have been the case without LinkedIn.

 Editor’s Note: Are you interested in joining a Nonprofit Board?
 Share your nonprofit board aspirations on your LinkedIn Profile.
 If LinkedIn has helped you transform your career or business, please share your story with us.
-If you need more inspiration, check out our Member Stories blog series.
+For more inspiration, check out more success stories.